-Join Eran Stern for an in-depth discussion in this video Using the exercise files, part of 3D Typography in After Effects.
+Join Eran Stern for an in-depth discussion in this video Using the exercise files, part of After Effects: 3D Typography.

 If you are a premium member of Lynda.com, you have access to the exercise file which I'm going to use throughout this title.
 The exercise files are laid out by each chapter, in chapter folders.
 We're going to start from chapter two going up to chapter ten.
 The first one in this course doesn't require any practical work.
 You're also going to need After Effect CC or higher in order to follow along, as well as some extra third party plugins.